mlcommons/modelbench/README.md

 Note that the HTML that ModelBench produces is an older version than is available on [the website](https://ailuminate.mlcommons.org/).
-Over time we'll simplify the direct ModelBench output to be more straightforward and more direclty useful to people independently running ModelBench.
+Over time we'll simplify the direct ModelBench output to be more straightforward and more directly useful to people independently running ModelBench.

 ### Using the journal

-As modelbench runs, it logs each important event to the journal.
+As `modelbench` runs, it logs each important event to the journal.
 That includes every step of prompt processing.
 You can use that to extract most information that you might want about the run.
 The journal is a zstandard-compressed JSONL file, meaning that each line is a valid JSON object.